Jacoder23/3DGen/Dev3D/README.md

 # Build Instructions
 Build it using Android Studio.
 That simple.
 Delete then rebuild Gradle files when necessary.

-Tested only on:
+Tested on:
- - Android Studio 3.3
- - Windows 10 Home
+ - Android Studio 3.3 & Windows 10 Home

 # What's Next?